azurenoops/terraform-overlays-baseline/docs/deployment/prerequisites.md

 # Prerequisites

-Mission Enclave Landing Zone Starter can bootstrap an entire Azure tenant without any infrastructure dependencies, and the user must first have Owner permission on the tenant *root* before deploying.
+Mission Enclave Starters can bootstrap an entire Azure tenant without any infrastructure dependencies, and the user must first have Owner permission on the tenant *root* before deploying.

 *Note: Once you have completed the deployment, you can remove the Owner permission from the tenant root, as it will no longer be needed for any subsequent operations.*

+Before you begin, ensure you have met the following requirements:

+- **Azure Subscription**: You need an Azure subscription to create resources in Azure.
+If you don't have one, you can create a [free account](https://azure.microsoft.com/free/).

+- **Azure CLI or Azure PowerShell**: You need either Azure CLI or Azure PowerShell installed and configured to interact with your Azure account.
+You can download them from [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) and [here](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps) respectively.

+- **Terraform**: You will need Terraform installed to deploy the infrastructure.
+You can download Terraform from [here](https://www.terraform.io/downloads.html).

+- **Knowledge of Azure Landing Zones**: This project involves deploying and managing Azure Landing Zones resources.
+Familiarity with Azure Landing Zones and its concepts is recommended.

+- **GitHub Actions**: You need to have a GitHub account and a repository to deploy the Mission Enclave Landing Zone.

 This requires the following: